xcp-ng/xcp-ng-tests/README.md

 [... job executes...]
 ```

 Any parameter added at the end of the command will be passed to `pytest`.
-Any parameter added that is already defined in the jobs's "params" (see output of `./jobs.py show`) will replace it, and `--vm` also replaces `--vm[]` in the case of jobs designed to run tests on multiple VMs.
+Any parameter added that is already defined in the job's "params" (see output of `./jobs.py show`) will replace it, and `--vm` also replaces `--vm[]` in the case of jobs designed to run tests on multiple VMs.

 ```
 # same, but we override the list of VMs